Covid-19: Second wave affected momentum, recovery likely from July, says chief economic adviser

 He also reiterated the central government’s claim that all adult citizens will be vaccinated against the virus by the end of this year.
 “If we vaccinate people in three shifts each day, then, we can vaccinate one crore people in a day,” Subramanian said.
 “This is definitely ambitious, but not impossible.”

-Various Union ministers have repeatedly made the claim, even as several states are facing shortages of vaccine doses.
+Various Union ministers have repeatedly made the claim, though several states face shortages of vaccine doses.
 The Centre has, however, said that over 200 crore doses of vaccines will be available in the country by the end of 2020.
 The government has said that a number of vaccines are in the pipeline in different stages of trial and approval.

 So far, over 21.97 crore doses of coronavirus vaccines have been administered in the country and more than 4.41 crore beneficiaries have received both the doses, according to government data on Friday evening.
 Thus, only a little more than 3.1% of the 140 crore population of the country have been fully vaccinated.